mwmlln/ms2_learn_music_notation/README.md

 <details><summary>Desktop version of landing page</summary> <img src="assets/wireframe/wireframe_pc.jpg"></details>

-Initial design was to have all components displayed in one page.
+The initial design was to have all components displayed in one page.
 This approach turned out to be slightly confusing for users and caused game functions to produce unexpectd behaviours.
-To make gaming page simple, a decision was taken to move the How to Play into another page rather than popup window.
-This approach was taken to reduce too many components presents in one page that may confuse users.
+To make the gaming page simple, a decision was taken to move the How to Play section into another page rather than the popup window.
+This approach was taken so that too many components present in one page doesn't cause confusion for users.
 HINT button was moved into the nave bar for easier access.

 <details><summary> Implemented Desktop version of How To Play page</summary> <img src="assets/images/readme_ss/howto_ss.jpg"></details>

-Initial design on How To play page consisted of game instructions and image, however the image was taken out as it seemed unnessesary to be present in this page when users have easy access to it in the gaming page.
+Initial design of How To play page consisted of game instructions and an image, however the image was taken out as it seemed unnessesary when users have easy access to it in the gaming page.

 * **Mobile**